 Details of the freehold and leasehold land and buildings of the various companies are contained in registers, which are available for inspection at the registered offices of those companies.

-The Board comprises seven independent directors, one non-executive director and four executive directors.
+The board comprises seven independent directors, one non-executive director and five executive directors.

-The directors retiring at the next general meeting are Ms MV Mennell, and Messrs DH Brown, TV Mokgatlha and LJ Paton, who being eligible offer themselves for re-election.
+The directors who retire at the next general meeting are Ms NDB Orleyn, Messrs KC Rumble; L van Vught and K Mokhele, being eligible, they offer themselves for re-election.